Ending up with random software on your machine that you never wanted in the first place is annoying as all heck.

 Uninstall the somewhat well-behaved

 Look for the item by name.
-Sometimes that can be tricky, as applications are intentionally named obscurely to make them more difficult to remove, but the well-behaved items we’re looking for here should be relatively clear.
+Sometimes that can be tricky, as some applications are intentionally named obscurely to make them more difficult to remove, but the well-behaved items we’re looking for here should be relatively clear.
 Look for names that include the word “toolbar”, in particular, as those are some of the browser-behavior-altering pests that often put us in this scenario.

-Right-click the item you want to uninstall and click Uninstall.
+Select the item you want to uninstall and click Uninstall.

 We’ll do the next steps even if it appeared to work, because in many cases there will be traces left over, and sometimes those traces simply cause the PUP to be reinstalled.